gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 - Currently there is a chance striders will spawn with NoGravity:1b, meaning they float.
 These striders will not be obtainable in future versions.
 - Striders can spawn on top of other striders.
 Currently there is no upper bound, allowing for 4+ strider stacks, which will be unobtainable in future versions.
 - Striders can currently spawn with zombified piglins holding golden swords.
 This will be changed in future versions so the zombified piglins only hold warped fungi on a stick.
+- Right-clicking a compass on a lodestone will change it to lodestone compass without the LodestoneTracked Tag

 **20w14∞**
 > [!Note]